Great Pyrenees Frequently Asked Questions

 Do we need a fence for our dog?

 Yes, yes, and yes!!
 A Great Pyrenees thinks its their job to provide protection as far as it can roam!
 A solid fence is going to be your new best friend and lifesaver when owning a Great Pyrenees.
 As, a puppy they will stay close by you but trust me they will begin to roam with time and there's nothing worse than a lost dog.
-We DO NOT recommend underground electric fence systems most Great Pyrenees don't respect the invisible fence and will run right through it but then don't want to cross back over (trust me we learned the hard way with our first dog Izzy).
+We DO NOT recommend underground electric fence systems (invisible fencing), most Great Pyrenees don't respect the invisible fence and will run right through it but then don't want to cross back over (trust me we learned the hard way with our first dog Izzy).
 The other problem with underground electric fencing is that it does NOT keep strangers and animals OUT of your property.
 This can be a potential problem for these protective dogs.
-We also DO NOT recommend a "runner" or any sort of chain either.
+An invisible fence should ONLY be used as secondary containment (you can zip tie the wire to your solid fence) if your dog is NOT respecting the solid fence (jumping or climbing).
+We also DO NOT recommend a "runner" or any sort of chain either, a tied up Pry is an unhappy Pry.
+If your dog is getting out or you wanted a back up incase their is potential for an escape, I recommend the Oyster3 5G Waterproof Tracker.

 These big dogs are NOT for you if...